Constipation and Hemorrhoids - A Connection We Don’t Talk About Enough

 Despite being so common, hemorrhoids remain a taboo subject.
 Many people feel ashamed, anxious, or uncomfortable talking about them—even with a doctor.

-This silence is unfortunate, because hemorrhoids can cause not only physical pain, but also psychological distress.
 The good news is that many cases can be prevented or relieved, especially by addressing constipation early.

-What Are Hemorrhoids, Really?
+What Are Hemorrhoids, Really

-“Hemorrhoids are not a disease at first,” explains Dr. Guillaume Zufferey, a digestive surgery specialist.
+Hemorrhoids are not a disease at first” explains Dr. G. Zufferey, a digestive surgery specialist.

 They are actually normal structures inside the rectum, made of blood vessels and tissue.
 Their role is to help control bowel movements.